-Item 9: Familiarize yourself with reference and pointer types
+Item 8: Familiarize yourself with reference and pointer types

 For programming in general, a reference is a way to indirectly access some data structure, separately from whatever variable owns that data structure.
 In practice, this is usually implemented as a pointer: a number whose value is the address in memory of the data structure.

-A modern CPU will typically police a few constraints on pointers – the memory address should be in a valid range of memory (whether virtual or physical), and may need to be aligned (e.g. a 4-byte integer value might only be accessible if its address is a multiple of 4).
+A modern CPU will typically police a few constraints on pointers—the memory address should be in a valid range of memory (whether virtual or physical) and may need to be aligned (e.g., a 4-byte integer value might be accessible only if its address is a multiple of 4).

-However, higher level programming languages usually encode more information about pointers in their type systems.
+However, higher-level programming languages usually encode more information about pointers in their type systems.
 In C-derived languages, including Rust, pointers have a type that indicates what kind of data structure is expected to be present at the pointed-to memory address.
-This allows the code to interpret the contents of memory at that address, and in the memory following that address.
+This allows the code to interpret the contents of memory at that address and in the memory following that address.

 Rust References